 Although the symptoms can vary for each patient, some of the most common include:

 GIOSTAR (Global Institute of Stem Cell Therapy and Research) is home to the top experts in the field of stem cell research, and provides scientific know-how to GIOSTAR-CHICAGO.
 GIOSTAR-CHICAGO is an independently run facility from GIOSTAR.
-Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided treatments to thousands of patients using their advanced protocols outside of the United States.
-GIOSTAR believes in the potential of supplementing traditional treatments for Parkinson's disease (such as medication) with cellular rejuvenation therapy.
-Focusing solely on one particular form of treatment does not necessarily yield the desired results.
+Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided therapy to thousands of patients using their advanced protocols outside of the United States.
+GIOSTAR believes in the potential of supplementing traditional treatments with cellular rejuvenation therapy.

 Several medications are available for treatment that can help alleviate the symptoms of Parkinson's Disease.
 However, none of these medications are a cure, nor do they slow disease progression.
 Commonly prescribed medications include Carbidopa, Levodopa (Sinemet), and Azilect.
 Most medications for Parkinson’s disease are associated with disabling side effects including dyskinesia (involuntary movements), hallucinations, and sleepiness.